| Newbies Guide | Technical Resources

 Note: with stiffer than factory dampers (eg hi-performance oil & most gas types) the mounts will likely need to reinforced, especially the front tops.
 Plus you will loose some off-road performance with overly stiff shocks.

-Alternately, instead of longer dampers to accomodate rear lift, the lower damper mounts can be raised, or the upper mounts moved outboard to allow greater effective drop for the original rear dampers.
+Alternately, instead of longer dampers to accomodate rear lift, the lower damper mounts can be raised so standard length dampers can be used (or instead the upper mounts counld potentially be moved outboard to allow greater effective drop for the original rear dampers).

 But I think this might mean loosing 2" of upwards travel useful for articulation, that could be otherwise gained by fitting dampers with the sock compressed length and 2" longer travel.